Vyral/carlos-gutierrez/_drafts/where-does-our-san-diego-market-stand-as-we-being-2020.md

 {% include youtube.html %}

+<center><em>On my latest appearance on “Good Morning San Diego,” I provided the first market update for San Diego in 2020.</em></center>

-I was recently a guest on “Good Morning San Diego” and had the opportunity to elaborate on the current state of our San Diego real estate market, make a few predictions for 2020, and shed some light on a couple of exciting home builder initiatives.
+<br>I was recently a guest on “Good Morning San Diego” and had the opportunity to elaborate on the current state of our San Diego real estate market, make a few predictions for 2020, and shed some light on a couple of exciting home builder initiatives.
 In short, **I think we’re dealing with a great market**.
 Now that we’re entering a new decade, we’re in uncharted territory.

 Real estate moves in five-to-seven-year cycles, and we’re in year 11 of an upward trend.
 Interest rates are low, there is a shortage of inventory in most places around the country, baby boomers are aging, and many home builders aren’t building as many homes as they should.